Eppo-exp/eppo-docs/docs/data-management/index.md

 There are three core tables that Eppo needs to know about to successfully analyze expeirments

 - Assignment tables: which subjects participated in experiments and what variants did they see?
-- Event tables: what actions did subjects take, so we can turn them into metrics?
+- Fact tables: what actions did subjects take, so we can turn them into metrics?
-- Subject property tables subjects: what additional information do we have on entities that we want to slice experiment analyses by?
+- Property tables: what additional information do we have on entities that we want to slice experiment analyses by?

 ### Metrics